Next: , Previous: , Up: Configuración del sistema [Contents][Index]

 (use-service-modules desktop)

-(use-package-modules bootloaders certs emacs emacs-xyz ratpoison suckless wm
+(use-package-modules bootloaders emacs emacs-xyz ratpoison suckless wm

 xorg)